-Participants from neighboring states are encouraged to attend.
-The fee for the course is $20 and will include light breakfast and lunch, a workbook, and reference material.
-To register for a workshop visit: https://www.eventbrite.com/event/7979513941 or contact the Rutland Extension office at 802-773-3349.
-Individuals requesting a disability-related accommodation to participate in this program should contact Pamela Lowell at 802-773-3349 by 9/5.
+Participants from neighboring states are encouraged to participate.
+To register for a workshop click the associated link above or contact the Rutland Extension office at 802-773-3349.
+Individuals requesting a disability-related accommodation to participate in this program should contact Pamela Lowell at 802-773-3349 by 9/24.

 The classes will be instructed by UVM Extension Agricultural Engineer, Chris Callahan.
 Chris’s work focuses on enhancing Vermont’s food systems through education and outreach programs focused on analysis, design, evaluation and adoption of infrastructure, technology and equipment that meets the needs of food producers and processors.
 More on the UVM Extension Agricultural Engineering program can be found at www.uvm.edu/extension/agriculture/engineering/ and our blog at blog.uvm.edu/cwcallah/.

 UVM Extension helps individuals and communities put research-based knowledge to work.
 University of Vermont Extension, and U.S. Department of Agriculture, cooperating, offer education and employment to everyone without regard to race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, and marital or familial status.
 For more information about UVM Extension, please visit www.uvm.edu/extension.